Tykky/Raytracer/Documentation/testing.md

 Unit testing is done with [googletest](https://github.com/google/googletest) and project is automatically build and tested at [Travis CI](https://travis-ci.org/).
 Test coverage reports are generated with gcc (using -coverage flag).
 After testing has finished the reports are upload to [codecov.io](https://codecov.io/) from Travis.

 Unit tests that are currently implemented are straight forward.
-Most of them use pre calculated values which are then compared against the code.
+Most of them use pre-calculated values which are then compared against the code.